LinaSafina/game-of-life/README.md

 * Check your program for memory leaks!

-* It is forbidden to use dynamic memory

 > When developing the game, follow the principles of structured programming of E. Dijkstra.